meco-group/resmile/README.md

 A toolbox for LPV system indentification using the Regularized State-space Model Interpolation of Local Estimates (ReSMILE) method.

-For a quick introduction, watch the talk about this project:
+For a 10 minute introduction, watch the talk about this project here:

 <a href="https://www.youtube.com/watch?v=S0BgZDxFrFQ">![youtube](@Resmile/images/yttalk.png?raw=true)</a>